 Not everyone is looking to match their rings.
 It’s a personal choice, and it may be yours.

 Some people just don’t like to match.
 Maybe the bride-to-be was the girl in second grade with the crazy pink and green socks and orange, blue and black argyle sweater.
 Maybe that style has evolved, but it doesn’t include what she derisively terms “matchy-matchy.”
 If matching is not what’s wanted, then it’s not what’s going on the bride’s finger.

 And just because the engagement ring and wedding band are worn on the same finger, it doesn’t mean they’ll always be worn together.
 Many women only wear their engagement rings during their engagement or for several years into their marriage.

 Lives are busy and complex and hands (and rings) can take a beating.
-Perhaps your fiancée has a job that could put her ring in danger (fire jumpers take note: You should definitely not wear your ring on the job).
+Perhaps your fiancée has a job that could put her ring in danger.
 Or she may put her engagement ring away for safe keeping, only taking it out for special occasions or “dress up.”
 Her wedding band becomes “everyday wear.”
 Kind of like what you’ll be doing with the “good china” and the everyday dishes.
 If your wife-to-be has a lifestyle that works this way, there is no true need to match the styles of engagement ring and the band.

 As with just about everything in the “getting to the wedding” process, to match or not to match is a personal question.
 But now you have some ideas to help you plan your approach.
 If you’re looking to match, think proportions, think metals, think styles, think sets.
 And if you’re not, well, you don’t have to worry about it.